lukasbelka/ri/README.md

-<h1 align="center"> Open-Reinsurance-Database </h1>
+<h1 align="center"> Reinsurance-data </h1>

-This repository is an open source project called <ins>**open-reinsurance-database**</ins>.
-Every interested person is invited to contribute and everybody can use the data under the stated license.
-In case of any questions respecting any issue or if you want to know more about how to contribute, feel free to cantact me: lukasbelka.dev(at)gmail(dot)com
+This repository is an open source project and every interested person is invited to contribute and/or use  <ins>**reinsurance-data**</ins> under the stated license.
+In case of any questions respecting any issue or if you want to know more on how to contribute, feel free to cantact me: lukasbelka.dev(at)gmail(dot)com

-The main of the Open-Reinsurance-Database is to
+The main aim of Reinsurance-Data is to

  - increase benefit for all due to no costs
- - share effort of data ingestion
+ - share effort of data ingestion and cleaning
- - share knowledge and thus provide solid insisghts
+ - share knowledge and thus provide solid insights

 In a first step all data is based on the annual financial statements released by the reinsurance companies (for details see the [list of companies](#companies) below.
-The financial statements will be cleaned and transformed in order to provided them in this repository and/or by a small sqllite database.
+The data is available as (slightly cleaned) raw files and as a clen and transformed version as well in this repository.
+In case of availability via pdf only, statements are transferred into .csv or .xls format.

-Subsquently this will enable all of us to create peer analyses, create financial performance tests, derive insights - for example when it comes to claims paid by the companies or per country et cetera - or to do with the data whatever you can think of.
+Subsquently this will enable users to create peer analyses, create financial performance tests, derive insights - for example when it comes to claims paid by the companies or per country et cetera - or to do with the data whatever you can think of.

 <h2>🛣 Roadmap</h2>

 Following steps are in progress or planned - feel free to contribute and share your ideas!

-- Collection of financial statemens raw data from the companies websites (in progress)
+- Collection of financial statemens as raw data from the companies websites (in progress)
 - Draft data tables/ data models (in progress)
-- Clean and transform the data (planned)
+- Clean and transform the data (ongoing)
 - Provide first minimum viable product (planned)

 <h2 id="companies"> 🧐 Which reinsurance companies are in focus?</h2>